janiejestemja/dpsk/README.md

 ---
 > Boilerplate setup for local LLM clients running without GPU.
 Using various `Q4_K_M` models made available by huggingface.

+## Features
+---
+- Run a local language model in terminal
+- Load in a file at the start to chat about
+- Chat until context limit is reached

 ## Setup requirements
 ---
 Clone the repo and change directory into it...